 - Gastric Sleeve Surgery

 Gastric sleeve surgery is a form of bariatric, or weight-loss, surgery.
-Your doctor may recommend this procedure if you have severe health problems related to obesity.

 - Gastroesophageal Reflux Disease (GERD)/Heartburn